By Ramit Sethis, CNBC

 If you’re making more money than ever, aim to save at least one hour per week.
 Think about all the responsibilities that you hate (e.g., doing the laundry, grocery shopping, managing your finances) where there are great solutions available to outsource or systematize the work.

 Then, as you get more advanced, you can tackle trickier topics like scheduling, email management and entire project management.

 1Original CNBC article by Ramit Sethi: "Self-made millionaire: This is the greatest paradox of wealth - and most people fail to recognize it"

-With over $4 billion assets under advisement¹, PagnatoKarp specializes in Intelligent Wealth Management™ for CEO Founders, wealth creators and ultra-high-net-worth families.
+With over $4.5 billion assets under advisement¹, PagnatoKarp specializes in Intelligent Wealth Management™ for CEO Founders, wealth creators and ultra-high-net-worth families.
+With True Fiduciary® standards of transparency, we embrace the legal obligation to put your interests first while focusing on asset protection, cash flow, and opportunities.
 Frequently ranked on top financial advisor lists by Barron’s and Forbes, and a Virginia Best Place to Work², our goal is to simplify and elevate your life so you have more time to spend on what matters to you most.